MOAMSA/Investigation-of-US-Energy-Consumption-/README.md

-# Investigation of the US Energy Consumption
+# Time Series Data: Investigation of the US Energy Consumption
 Energy Consumption forecasting is an essential tool for managers and related utility companies to conduct energy-saving policies or provide more energy sources.
 This type of data is categorized as a _Time Series_ one.
 In the following, the outline of this study about the investigation of US Energy Consumption is presented.

 ## Outline